Fly Fishing 101

 - Low light — dawn, dusk, and overcast days; big browns hunt in the dark edges.

-- Off-color or rising water — after rain, when the bigger fly is easier to see; check the USGS gauge.
+- Off-color or rising water — after rain, when the bigger fly is easier to see and current pushes fish onto soft edges.

 Frequently Asked Questions